 Gretchen was appointed as Walker’s director of advancement in October 2016.
 Coming from Trinity College, she initially served as director of development, and, more recently, as director of principal gifts and international development.
 Prior to Trinity, Gretchen’s career in education includes over a decade of fundraising at Cornell University and over a decade of work in admissions at Cornell University, Ithaca College and her alma mater, Wells College.Read Full Profile

-Je Banach comes to The Ethel Walker School with experience in the fields of education and development, law, and arts and culture.
+Je Banach joined The Ethel Walker School in 2013 with experience in the fields of education and development, law, and arts and culture.
 She received her BA from Manhattanville College, majoring in English (with a concentration in writing), philosophy, and religion.
 In addition to her work as Campaign & Prospect Research Manager, she is also a practicing writer.
 A recipient of the New Boston Fund Fellowship in Fiction, Je has written for many academic and popular venues, including The Paris Review, Granta, Bookforum, Oxford University Press, Publishers Weekly, and PEN.
 She is the author of teaching and reading guides to works of fiction and non-fiction for Penguin Random House, Houghton Mifflin Harcourt, and Simon & Schuster.
 Most recently, she wrote guides to Ian McEwan’s Sweet Tooth, Salman Rushdie’s Luka and the Fire of Life, and the Dalai Lama’s Beyond Religion.
 She was also a longtime contributor to Harold Bloom’s literary series.
 In 2013, Je was awarded the state’s Artist Fellowship for Prose by the CT Office of the Arts.
 She is currently a member of the Residential Faculty in Fiction at the Yale Writers’ Conference.Read Full Profile

 Molly Bouffard is a Smith College graduate and certified fundraising executive who has served the nonprofit sector for nearly 15 years.
 Her experiences include fundraising and volunteer management positions in environmental, higher education, healthcare, and arts-based organizations.
 Prior to Walker’s, Molly was the assistant director for volunteer services in the Smith Fund.
 A self-described “database geek,” she enjoys helping people and organizations reach their goals by leveraging technology.
 She is a UCONN certified master gardener, a certified MBTI administrator, and a graduate of the Institute of Coaching and Positive Psychology.
 Molly is an active volunteer and advocate for local agriculture and environmental education.
 She enjoys exploring the outdoors from coast to coast, but her heart will always be in New England with her loved ones and her trusty dog, Zeus.Read Full Profile

 Kathryn Bratslavsky joined Walker’s Advancement Office in 2020.
 She is also known at Walker’s for her role as yogini, a role which facilitated her appreciation toward the Walker’s community.
 Kathryn earned a B.A. in English from UConn Storrs where she was a New England scholar, graduating cum laude.
 She earned a second B.A. from UConn Storrs in Psychological Sciences.
-Most Kathryn served as executive assistant, office manager, project manager and analyst at the Leadership Research Institute in Middletown, CT.
+Most recently, Kathryn served as executive assistant, office manager, project manager and analyst at the Leadership Research Institute in Middletown, CT.

 In addition to her yoga instruction, Kathryn is also involved locally in CT Rhythmic Gymnastics Academy where she serves as program director for communications.
 She has traveled extensively and worked two years as a preschool teacher and program coordinator in Moscow.
 Kathryn speaks fluent Russian.Read Full Profile